How to use the card

 - If you were unable to submit a claim during your stay, contact your national health insurance provider once you return home.

 - A doctor's appointment – Charges for seeing a doctor vary.
-The coverage is usually 88% of the official tariff.
+Based on the official tariffs, the coverage is usually 88% for adults and 100% for children and youngsters under 18.
 Make sure you are given a receipt for any amount you pay.

-- A doctor's visit at home – You will have to pay 20% of the minimum cost of a home visit.
+- A doctor's visit at home – Adults will have to pay 20% of the minimum cost of a home visit.

 - Dental treatment – Beyond an annual amount of €60.00 fully reimbursed, dental care is reimbursed at the rate of 88%.
 Specific reimbursement rates and conditions apply for dental prostheses.